 Growing up Arab in America colors the lens of my worldview.
-Regardless of where your “Arab in America” journey began - the ghetto, the burbs, or farm country - we all seem to share a common, possibly even intrinsic, obligation to protect our ancestry and share our culture.
+Regardless of where your “Arab in America” journey began – the ghetto, the burbs, or farm country – we all seem to share a common, possibly even intrinsic, obligation to protect our ancestry and share our culture.
 Doing so validates our experiences, corrects that too easily accessible misinformation, and celebrates our contribution to American history and the American identity.
-That is the shadow that walks into the voting booth with me ensuring that my vote is relevant not only to my America but my Arab.
-So what is relevant to the Arab in America?
+That is the shadow that walks into the voting booth with me ensuring that my vote is relevant not only to my

 The Arab American Institute (AAI) put together a report addressing that particular question.
 The report, titled “Arab American Voters 2014: Their Identity and Political Concerns,” reveals “jobs and the economy… the most important issue to a majority of Arab Americans.”
 According to Gallup Polls, the economy is also of major concern to 39% of all Americans.
 It’s turns out we’re not as different as we think.